CJERMONT/osticket-prereqs/README.md

 </p>

 # osTicket — Prerequisites and Installation
-*A simple, beginner‑friendly walkthrough with screenshots*
+*A simple, beginner‑friendly walkthrough with aids*

 ## 📝 Project Summary